harness/developer-hub/docs/continuous-integration/migration-guides/migrating-from-gitlab.md

 ## Define a stage that executes a single build step

-In GitLab jobs are a fundamental element in the configuration file.
+In GitLab, jobs are a fundamental element in the configuration file.
 Jobs in GitLab CI/CD are very similar to steps in Harness CI.
-In both systems it has the following characteristics:
+Jobs have the following characteristics in both products:

-- Jobs in Gitlab contain a series of steps or scripts that run sequentially similar to the steps in Harness CI
+- Jobs in GitLab contain a series of steps or scripts that run sequentially similar to the steps in Harness CI.
-- Jobs run in parallel by default in Gitlab, but can be configured to run sequentially.
+- Jobs run in parallel by default in GitLab, but can be configured to run sequentially.
-- A Stage in Harness CI is a subset of the Pipeline that contains the logic to perform one major segment of the Pipeline process.
+- A Stage in Harness CI is a subset of the pipeline that contains the logic to perform one major segment of the pipeline process.
-- Stages are based on the different milestones of the Pipeline, such as building, approving etc
+- Stages are based on the different milestones of the pipeline, such as building, approving etc

 You can run a script or a shell command in a job.
 In GitLab CI/CD script steps are specified using the script key.